moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Language {#language}
 A string defining the dominant language of the track.
 The string MUST be one of the standard Tags for Identifying Languages as defined by [LANG].

-### Temporal ID {#temporalid}
-A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing with higher temporal fidelity.

-### Spatial ID {#spatialid}
-A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing with higher fidelity.

-### Time aligned  {#timealigned}
-An array of track names intended for synchronized playout.
-An example would be audio and video media synced for playout in a conference setting.

 ## Catalog Delta Updates {#deltaupdate}
 A catalog might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
 The producer can issue a delta update to describe these small changes.
 Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.